Random matrices with prescribed eigenvalues and expectation values for random quantum states: Proofs of the main results

 using the trivial estimate $\srank{C_j} \ge 1$.
 Note that for a matrix $M$, multiplication by $M$ is $\norm{M}_{op}$-Lipschitz, and so

 It thus follows from above that

 \end{proof}

 For the proof of Theorem \ref{T:R1-T0-C}, we will make use of the fact that, when restricted to the sphere, traceless Hermitian matrices acting as bilinear forms on Euclidean space define eigenfunctions of the Laplacian.
 This fact is used in conjunction with the following theorem from \cite{EM-Stein-multi}.
+We note that this theorem is also proved via Theorem \ref{T:ChMe}, so that ultimately, the proofs of Theorems \ref{T:DL-T0-C} and \ref{T:R1-T0-C} rely on the same underlying ideas.